1. What is the Queen West Art Crawl?

 11. Who is on the selection committee/jury?

 The selection committee is comprised of professional artists, gallery owners, art teachers, curators and other respected members of the visual arts community.
 The Queen West Art Crawl does not participate in the selection process.
+(Artists will be judged in Mid May 2021)

 12. What are the criteria for being selected to participate?

-The committee will be selecting submissions based on quality and saleability of the work.
+The committee will be selecting submissions based on the quality and saleability of the work.
 The selection committee strives to bring overall diversity in works of art for the Queen West Art Crawl.

 13. How and when will I find out if I have been accepted?